Pink Out Day with Dining – Oct 18

 • UConn Dining Commissary: 30 Gurleyville Rd, Storrs (M-F; 6am-4pm)

-• Student Union Food Court (lower level): Look for the bright green drop-off box on a counter that looks out to the outdoor patio (Student Union hours)
+• Student Union Food Court (lower level): Look for the bright green drop-off box on a counter (near the entrance/exit closest to McHugh Hall - Student Union hours)

-• UConn Dining Main Office: Towers Residence Halls – Wade Building, 3384 Towers Loop Rd, Storrs
+• UConn Dining Main Office: Towers Residence Halls – Wade Building, 3384 Towers Loop Rd

 (M-F; 8am-5pm) - a donation box is available within our lobby area